sderosiaux/golb/pages/2015-02-09-react-tips/index.md

 # Why immutability is important ?

-When you have to modify an array in your state, you can't just `push` into it: that's won't trigger the re-rendering because React cannot just listen to an array changes.
+When we have to modify an array in our state, we can't just `push` into it: that's won't trigger the re-rendering because React cannot just listen to an array changes.

 It was possible with the method `Array.observe(arr, callback)` but it has been deprecated since.{.warn}

-That's why you have to call `this.setState({...})` to tell React something has changed.
+That's why we have to call `this.setState({...})` to tell React something has changed.

 There are multiple ways to work with it: